Our Tax Strategy

 - Will my action or decision enhance Toro’s ethical reputation?

-Consistent with the Company Code of Conduct, the UK Group follows the following Tax Strategy, which is being published here pursuant to Paragraph 19(2) , Schedule 19, Finance Act 2016:
+Consistent with the Company Code of Conduct, the UK Group adheres to the following Tax Strategy, which is being published here pursuant to Paragraph 19(2) , Schedule 19, Finance Act 2016:

 - Tax Planning